ScubeScripts/sc_animatedNPC/README.md

 # sc_animatedNPC

-With this script, you can create NPCS with different animations or armaments on your FiveM server.
+With this script, you can place animated NPCs anywhere on your map and edit them as you wish.

-The script is configurable.
+Everything you need to setup the NPC can be found in the config.lua

 ## Requirements